yyscamper/the-way-to-rackhd-development/README.md

-# The Way to RackHD Development
+# The Way to RackHD

-Introduce how to do RackHD development, including the toolchain, process, code analysis and how to write some  typical RackHD feature.
+Help you understand RackHD and guide you how to contribute RackHD code.